 "Men saw in increase in messages of 19% when their online dating pictures included photos taken outside."

 This is more in line with what you would expect given common gender norms.
 Being "outdoorsy" is more commonly considered an attractive trait for men than women.
+It's just one of the many online dating stereotypes out there.
 If any of you ladies are unhappy with that statistic I would be more than willing to trade you pictures in the woods for selfies!

 Ultimately, like any general statistic, results will vary.
 If you have any concerns that a photo with your cat or a picture of you on a hike are negative have an opposite sex friend take a look.
 Statistics are averages and there will always be outliers so don't stress over them too much.